SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 		- Bellicist theory is....
 		- War making should be replaced with "need"
 			- Many things replace need, such as x y and z.
-			- Tilly leaves out the obvious,
+			- Tilly leaves out the obvious, which is that failure to do this leads to crash
+				- allows proving things in the negative

+- P1
+	-